 Globalizing this process requires expanding the scope of process considerations to include global strategy, local needs, and a ‘glocal’ implementation plan.

-The above process steps must reflect a standardized approach to segmentation and resource allocation across markets while maintaining local nuances required for individual market success.
-However, most markets struggle with accurate customer segmentation and resource allocation due to non-existent or limited HCP-level data.
+The above process steps must reflect a standardized approach to global segmentation and resource allocation across markets while maintaining local nuances required for individual market success.
+However, most life sciences markets struggle with accurate customer segmentation and resource allocation due to non-existent or limited HCP-level data.
 Customer profiling is required as an alternative to enable this process.

-The identified S&T system should include a structured approach and remaining flexible enough to accommodate necessary deviations including limited market resources, local legal restrictions, or varying granularity of data.
+The identified physician S&T system should include a structured approach and remaining flexible enough to accommodate necessary deviations including limited market resources, local legal restrictions, or varying granularity of data.
 Additionally, products may be in different lifecycle stages in different markets and therefore have differing brand strategies.

 “Balancing the needs of all stakeholders may be challenging but essential.
 A rigid S&T process that forces all markets to adopt the same strategy may do more harm than good and will likely see poor reception and adoption rates from local teams”